 How can I run farther?
 I feel like I need to run more to hit my goals.
+Does the 10% rule actually work?
 I love running and I just want to run all the time!!!
 A few of the super common questions and statements I get around how to increase running mileage.

 Boy do I get it.
 If could do nothing but run, I likely would.

 But increasing your mileage and improving endurance aren’t always the same thing.
 I’ve talked a previously about the things you can do to help you run farther as a beginner or even regaining endurance post injury.